robot5000-design/ms2/README.md

 - I want the site to be fun and appealing to use.
 - I want the site to look visually appealing.
 - I want the site to be easy to use with smooth navigation between sections.
-- I want to be able to choose a difficulty level i can manage and vary the quiz length depending on how much time i have.
+- I want to be able to choose a difficulty level I can manage and vary the quiz length depending on how much time I have.

 _This has been achieved by the overall theme and the liberal use of buttons for every function.
 The strategic use of shadows and colours indicates to the user what they can and can't operate at any given